uibakery/self-hosted/README.md

 ## Documentation

-For instructions on installing, updating, and managing the on-premise instance, please refer to the documentation on the UI Bakery website(https://docs.uibakery.io/on-premise/ui-bakery-on-premise).
+For instructions on installing, updating, and managing the on-premise instance, please refer to the [documentation website](https://docs.uibakery.io/on-premise/ui-bakery-on-premise).